AbdullahSibda/constitutional-compass/README.md

 - Clone the repo
 - Cd into the repo
 - Run   `npm install`
+- run `npm start` to start the app locally

 ## Testing Rules
 - All tests go in `src/tests/`